How to Get Aroung Amsterdam

 Getting around Amsterdam by bus

 Although the Dutch prefer to travel by tram, Amsterdam also offers the option of getting around the city by public bus, both during the day and at night.
-Although I wouldn't recommend it during the day if you're a tourist, as it's more interesting to use the tram, it's a different matter at night.
+Although during the day I don't recommend it as a tourist, as it is more interesting to use the tram, at night things change.
 Besides, the price is the same as the tram.

 Also, I leave you in this link a map with all the routes of public transport in Amsterdam so that you know their stops.